 The proposed measure is a mandatory requirement for all multifamily buildings with central ventilation ducts.
 Because the primary benefit of this submeasure is energy savings, a cost analysis is required to demonstrate that the measure is cost effective over the 30-year period of analysis.
 This section describes the approach and results used for calculating cost effectiveness for the ERV/HRV and central ventilation duct sealing measures.
-All results reflect analysis for new construction, because the measures are not proposed for alterations, and results for additions should be similar as new construction.
+All results reflect analysis for new construction, because the measures only affect replaced components of an altered ventilation system, and results for additions should be similar as new construction.